oopsdan/PasswordManager/README.md

 ## Package

 This program is included in the `oopsdan` package.
-To use the program in your own Java project, you can simply import the `oopsdan.PasswordManager` class and call it's `main` method.
+To use the program in your own Java project, you can simply import the `oopsdan.PasswordManager` class and call its `main` method.

 ## License